DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Introduction

 After performing source detection on each difference image, we classify the sources and select out candidates that likely correspond to real objects -- the so called ``Real/Bogus classification'' \citep[R/B;][]{Bloom2012}, as a first pass of source selection to reduce the burden placed on brokers downstream.
 Various types of artifacts and noise can contaminate the sources detected in difference images.
 In recent years, researchers have been using machine learning (ML) algorithms to remove bogus detections, because those ML algorithms are able to perform R/B based on multiple features extracted from observations, without exactly knowing the causes of artifacts and the correlations between those artifacts.
 As a result, those algorithms can efficiently reduce the data dimensionality and the human effort required for carrying out R/B. But note, most of those algorithms require images and/or catalogs from \emph{multiple} exposures, and ideally a labeled dataset for training/learning before the actual classification.

 The ML algorithms can run at the image level or the catalog level.
-They can be divided into supervised and unsupervised methods depending on whether a truth dataset is required and provided (i.e., a ``labeled'' set or training set).
+They can be divided into supervised and unsupervised methods depending on whether \rr1{the labeled} dataset is required and provided.
 At the catalog level, a common supervised algorithm is Random Forest (RF), which takes features in the catalog as an input, and uses an ensemble of decision trees to perform R/B; RF uses randomly sampled training data and features to improve stability.
 Example applications of RF include datasets from DES~\citep{Goldstein2015}, Zwicky Transient Facility~\citep[ZTF;][]{Bellm2019,Mahabal2019}, and Sloan Digital Sky Survey~\citep[SDSS;][]{duBuisson2015}, where RF performed best among various algorithms.
 At the image level, a typical supervised algorithm is Convolutional Neural Network (CNN), which is sensitive to graphical structures and can be trained to detect specific patterns in an image rather than its corresponding catalog.
-CNN has been applied to the exposures of, e.g., ZTF~\citep{Duev2019}, Gravitational-Wave Optical Transient Observer~\citep[GOTO;][]{Killestein2021}, DES~\citep{Ayyar2022}, and DECam Deep Drilling Fields~\citep[DDF;][]{Graham2023}.
+CNN has been applied to the exposures of, e.g., ZTF~\citep{Duev2019}, Gravitational-Wave Optical Transient Observer~\citep[GOTO;][]{Killestein2021}, DES\rr1{~\citep{Ayyar2022,Shandonay2022}}, and DECam Deep Drilling Fields~\citep[DDF;][]{Graham2023}.

 Most ML methods applied in recent R/B studies used supervised learning, which needs a training set -- a group of real objects and/or a group of defects that are both known, and also requires the human effort to build this training set.
 Furthermore, in real observations the objects identified by a supervised learning method could be limited to the ones similar to the training set.
 In contrast, an unsupervised method is able to select out targets that are not covered by the training set, which expands its detection capability to special/unusual targets.
 Also, an unsupervised method can avoid the reliance on a single and fixed training set, especially when the feature distributions per observation/measurement vary (e.g., if we consider sources detected in independent/non-overlapped exposures, or in exposures that are strongly affected by weather conditions).
 For MMA, it is common to have limited comparable observations available for training.